Invercargill

+Toponymy

+Inver comes from the Scottish Gaelic word inbhir meaning 'a river's mouth' and Cargill is in honour of Captain William Cargill, who was at the time the Superintendent of Otago, of which Southland was then a part.

+The Māori name for the city, Waihōpai, comes from the Waihopai River.
+It may be a corruption of Waiopai, meaning wai ('water or stream') of Pai.

 History

-Southland was a scene of early extended contact between Europeans and Māori, notably whalers and missionaries – Wohlers at Ruapuke.
+Southland was the scene of early extended contact between Europeans and Māori, notably whalers and missionaries – Wohlers at Ruapuke Island.
 In 1853, Walter Mantell purchased Murihiku from local Māori iwi, claiming the land for European settlement.
 Otago, of which Southland was itself part, was the subject of planned settlement by the Free Church of Scotland, an offshoot of the Church of Scotland.
 Settlement broadened with the discovery of gold in Central Otago in the 1860s.
 Traces of Scottish speech persist in Southland voices, with R often pronounced with a rolling burr.
 This is more noticeable among country people.

 In 1856, a petition was put forward to Thomas Gore Browne, the Governor of New Zealand, for a port at Bluff.
-Due to the Otago gold rush, the region's population grew during the 1860s with the settlement of Bluff.
+During the Otago gold rush, the region's population grew during the 1860s with the settlement of Bluff.
 Browne agreed to the petition and gave the name Invercargill to the settlement north of the port.
-Inver comes from the Scottish Gaelic word inbhir meaning a river's mouth and Cargill is in honour of Captain William Cargill, who was at the time the Superintendent of Otago, of which Southland was then a part.
 The settlement's chief surveyor was John Turnbull Thomson, a British civil engineer.

+On 5 February 1867, the 27 km railway line from Invercargill to the port at Bluff opened, the third public railway in the colony, reflecting the town's ambitions to link to maritime trade.

 Under the influence of James Menzies, Southland Province (a small part of the present Region, centred on Invercargill) seceded from Otago in 1861 following the escalation of political tensions.
 However, rising debt forced Southland to rejoin Otago in 1870 and the provincial system, and with it the province of Otago, was abolished entirely in 1876.
 This debt was caused by a population decline stemming from poor returns from pastoral farming.
-In 1874, Invercargill's population was less than 2,500 which reflected the drift north to large centres.
+In 1874, Invercargill's population was less than 2,500, which reflected the drift north to large centres.
 In the 1880s, the development of an export industry based on butter and cheese encouraged the growth of dairy farming in Southland.